lilin-bme/lilin-bme.github.io/index.md

 {% capture text %}

 We use state-of-the-art nanofabrication and simulation technologies to design and fabricate plasmonic nanostructures as ultrasensitive nanosensors for trace detection.
 In particular, we have focused on surface-enhanced Raman scattering as a bioimaging modality for in vivo surgical navigation or as an optical platform to study bio-material interfaces.
-We collaborate closely with other groups to address fundamental questions in biological metabolism and tumor phenotype development using advanced optical techniques.
+We collaborate closely with hospitals/surgeons to address fundamental questions in biological metabolism and tumor phenotype development using advanced optical techniques.

 {%
   include button.html